jannis-kiriasis/insured/README.md

 5.	**Intro page**
     The intro page explains to users what Insured is all about.
 It also collects the user name which is stored in session storage and used later on.
 The user name is required and it's validated with other JS rules.

-    If users clicks on 'start' and the user name hasn't been added or it doesn't pass validation, an alert message will show up and the input fields border becomes red.
+    If users click on 'start' and the user name hasn't been added or it doesn't pass validation, an alert message will show up and the input fields border becomes red.

     ![Intro](./README-files/intro-page.png)